 And so I put my hand to the plow of this awareness, this consciousness, this solidarity with those who are oppressed.

-And in the style of Dr. King, in the spirit of Jesus, I won’t resist those who are evil with more evil or more violence.
+And in the style of Dr. King, I won’t resist those who are evil with more evil or more violence.
 Rather, I will join the movement to love, listen, and serve the world out of its adolescent stupor into something much greater than I could ever envision.

 I believe this was Dr. King’s dream.